dustinpfister/hexo_sitesource/source/_posts/api-fixer-progressive-enhancement.md

 One way to go about doing it, is to just manually copy and paste what I have worked out into the markdown of this post.
 The markdown parser will of course just copy over any, and all HTML markup over into the finished index.html for this post when I generate the site.

-# Updating the hard coded content with the use of a tag.
+## Updating the hard coded content with the use of a tag.

-Another idea would be to [write a tag](https://dustinpfister.github.io/2017/02/04/hexo-tags/) that will generate up to date markup each time the site is built.
+Another idea would be to [write a tag](/2017/02/04/hexo-tags/) that will generate up to date markup each time the site is built.
+I have [wrote a post](/2017/05/19/hexo-tags-http-requests/) on how to make a hexo tag that grabs data from an JSON API like fixer.io, in fact I use that as the example there as well.
 This can get annoying as sometimes I may not want it to happen each time, in addition it will generated HTML content, but not update the markdown file source itself.

 ## The app in action